Categories

 Half double crochet in back loop only: yarn over, insert hook in the back loop only of the next stitch, yarn over, pull through one loop, yarn over again and pull through all loops on hook.

-Working in back loops only (instead of both, front and back loops) will create more elastic, stretchy, soft and squishy crochet fabric.
-This stitch is commonly used in scarves, beanies, hats, ear warmers, shawls, cowls and many more!
+By working in back loops only, you can create a crochet fabric that is more elastic, stretchy, soft and squishy.
+This technique is commonly used in a variety of projects, such as scarves, beanies, hats, ear warmers, shawls, cowls and more.

 Difficulty level